SPMIC-UoN/fsl_sub_plugin_slurm/README.md

 * job\_resources - True/False - does the grid software accept additional job resource specifications?
 True for Slurm.
 * projects - True/False - does the grid software support accounts for auditing/charging purposes?
 Typically true for Slurm, but implementation dependent.
 * keep\_wrapper - True/False - whether to preserve the generated wrapper in a file `jobid_wrapper.sh`.
 This file contains sufficient information to resubmit this job in the future.
+* preseve\_modules - True/False - requires (and will enforce) use_wrapper.
+Whether to re-load shell modules on the compute node.
+Required if you have multiple CPU generations and per-generation optimised libraries
+* add_module_paths - List of file system paths to search for modules in addition to the system defined ones.
+Useful if you have your own shell modules directory but need to allow the compute node to auto-set it's MODULEPATH environment variable (e.g. to a architecture specific folder).
+Only used when preserve_modules is True.

 ##### Coprocessor Configuration